pfroud/ucsc-class-info-bot/README.md

 #### First attempt - class search page

 My original idea for scraping course info was through the [class search](https://pisa.ucsc.edu/class_search/) page.
-The script works but is a pain in the ass because I need to send a POST request *and* parse the returned HTML page.
-It is not suitable for building the database because the class search page only lists courses offered in the current quarter.
+This works but is a pain in the ass because I need to send a POST request *and* parse the returned HTML page.
+Also, it was not suitable for building the database because the class search page only lists courses offered in the current quarter.

 The implementation is preserved in [misc/get_course_info.py](misc/get_course_info.py) for your viewing pleasure.